perfecttennails/Anatomy-Trivia/README.md

  ## Navigation

-      ### There are 3 main navigation buttons:
+      ### There are 4 navigation buttons:
     - Start to begin the game
+    -Submit Answer to check the result of the question
-    - Restart Game to start over
+    - Restart Game to start over from the begining
-    - Next Question to hop over a qustion
+    - Next Question to hop over a question

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

-## Fonts and icons
+## Fonts
 - fonts from google font
-- icons from font awsome

- ## Credits
+Montserrat, Work Sans, sans-serif

 ### Content
 - The question array was taken from [Kidadl](https://kidadl.com/articles/anatomy-trivia-questions-about-the-gross-coolest-and-craziest-facts-about-the-human-body)

-- The code for the function to reveal the correct answer was modified from Code Institute's "JavaScript Essentials" course.
+- The code for the function to reveal the correct answer was modified from https://www.geeksforgeeks.org/

 ### Media
 - The background image was taken from [Pixa Bay](https://pixabay.com/)